-There is a common saying in Malay that goes ‘If you don’t know it, you can’t love it’.
+A common saying in Malay goes, ‘If you don’t know it, you can’t love it.
 So, in conjunction with the 62nd National Day celebration, SEGi College Kuala Lumpur (SCKL) had organised a Merdeka Treasure Hunt 2019 to celebrate the spirit of patriotism, friendship and unity among Malaysians.

-The event which was held on 24th August 2019 was flagged-off by Lembah Pantai MP, Yang Berhormat Tuan Ahmad Fahmi Mohamed Fadzil at SCKL and the entire hunt covered six locations that lie in close proximity to the campus in Jalan Hang Lekiu.
+The event, held on 24th August 2019, was flagged off by Lembah Pantai MP, Yang Berhormat Tuan Ahmad Fahmi Mohamed Fadzil at SCKL.
+The entire hunt covered six locations that lie close to the campus in Jalan Hang Lekiu.

 Participants in their respective teams scoured through several locations within the city solving puzzles, answering quizzes and completing specific tasks of varying levels of difficulty to compete for the cash rewards.